JamieBort/Portfolio-Website/Revamp2020.md

 * am working on adding my resume.

 ### Next Steps
-1. [Have the cards themselves created populated based on the pinned items in github](https://trello.com/c/RyfM5Z0E/1124-have-the-cards-themselves-created-populated-based-on-the-pinned-items-in-github). (from the `functionality to address` section below. ) **See the Trello card for status.**
+1. ~~[Have the cards themselves created populated based on the pinned items in github](https://trello.com/c/RyfM5Z0E/1124-have-the-cards-themselves-created-populated-based-on-the-pinned-items-in-github). (from the `functionality to address` section below. ).
+See the Trello card for status.~~ **Done.**
 	* use postman to make api calls to my repo to get the info to the pinned items
 		* to that end do
 			* find the endpoint to the pinned items (or the end points to the individual items)